 - have higher alcohol-related mortality

-Instances of drug abuse may also climb in the periods during and after a divorce.
+Instances of drug use may also climb in the periods during and after a divorce.
 For these reasons, both the individual in recovery and their ex-spouse need to be mindful of the role alcohol and drugs play within their life.

 A divorce can be deeply painful, leading many individuals to numb their feelings with the use of drugs or alcohol.
 Without the proper support system, these substances can take center stage within a person’s life and quickly accelerate to addiction.